-Turkey's brother goes in search of a Wife
+Turkey's Brother Goes in Search of a Wife

 A Seneca Legend

 An old man had two nephews: one, perhaps, fifteen or sixteen, the other two or three years old.
-The three lived together in a bark
+The three lived together in a bark house in the woods.

 When the uncle went hunting, the elder brother stayed at home.
 When the young man was hunting, the uncle was at home, for the younger boy was too small to be left alone.

 One day the elder brother said, "Uncle, if you will kill a turkey, I will make a coat for my little brother to wear."

 "How can you do that?" asked the uncle.